instructure/instructure-ui/packages/ui-layout/src/Grid/README.md

 ### Make the grid stack until a certain breakpoint/screen width

-Often you will want to stack your `<GridCol>`s until you reach a certain screen width.
+Often you will want to stack your `<Grid.Col>`s until you reach a certain screen width.
 To do this, use the `startAt` prop.

 Reduce the screen width and see how the grid below only displays its